 Good sleep starts during the day, and can be impacted by the foods you eat and what activities you do.
-Creating a bedroom environment that’s conducive to sleep is also important.
 But even if you’re doing everything you can do to prep yourself for a full night of sleep, you might still toss and turn.
 Fortunately, you don’t need to succumb to sleepless nights.

-Try this next time you’re lying in bed awake.
+Try these sleep remedies the next time you’re lying in bed wide awake.

 1. Get out of bed